Under My Beautiful Flesh: unraveled

 The closest I’d ever gotten to Zocalo before that night was walking Dugan on our usual and oft-practiced route — through Piedmont Park — leaving the park at 12th — then west along 12th one block — then left down Juniper, passing Einstein’s and Joe’s on Juniper, two more ever popular Sunday afternoon gay hangouts, their patios’ filled to the brim with revelers — then left on 10th — passing Zocolo on the opposite side of the street — then crossing Piedmont again — then five more blocks back to — Charles Allen Drive, on the right — then right again on 7th, back home.

 On that May afternoon, I decide to forgo the weekly Sunday walk and be one of those random gay men standing in the parking lot with a beer in one hand, while gesturing with the other, talking to friends.
 I thought I might even meet someone there.
 It was time to make a strong effort to move on from Christopher.
 I was still a good catch, but I needed to believe that and not the little destructive voice inside of me telling me otherwise.
-I knew I needed to look at the bigger picture: bigger then the boundary lines of my property of my Midtown home, bigger than Atlanta, and certainly bigger than Christopher.
+I knew I needed to look at the bigger picture: bigger than the boundary lines of my property of my Midtown home, bigger than Atlanta, and certainly bigger than Christopher.
 I still wanted him to come back to me but that desire was out of my hands.

 I felt it safe to go — more like force myself — because I’d talked to Christopher over the phone earlier in the day.
 He had called, yet again, for money.
 I told him he could take what he wanted out of our joint checking account, I’d set up when we were still a couple, but once the balance hit zero — the bank was closed.
 During that conversation, Christopher told me he had a shit load of studying to do, and it would most likely continue into the late hours of the night.
 I knew I had to stop isolating myself in my house, only venturing out to the gym or the grocery store, or to walk Dugan.
 And as much as I’d grown to dislike gay bars over the years — it was time to put myself out there again even if it was a bit scary at fifty-four.

-I remembered the first time I went to a gay bar in Atlanta — the infamous — long gone — Backstreet — the veritable ground-zero for Atlanta’s gay scene from the early 70’s through the early 90’s.
-I drove around the bar at least seven times, not because I was having trouble finding a parking place, but because I was scared what I would find once inside.
+I remembered the first time I went to a gay bar in Atlanta — the infamous — long gone — Backstreet — the veritable ground-zero for Atlanta’s gay scene from the early ‘70s through the early ‘90s.
+I drove around the bar at least seven times, not because I was having trouble finding a parking place, but because I was scared of what I would find once inside.
 I was young and still wet behind the ears – as they say.
 I’d purchased a new pair of boots for the occasion, and my feet hurt like hell.

-So, on that Sunday, I got cleaned up, put on my best pair of jeans, a pale-blue button-down short sleeved shirt (that unmistakably highlighted my muscled yet mature body and made my gray-blue eyes stand out), and a pair of Kenneth Cole tan slip-on shoes, with no socks, of course.
+So, on that Sunday, I got cleaned up, put on my best pair of jeans, a pale-blue button-down short-sleeved shirt (that unmistakably highlighted my muscled yet mature body and made my gray-blue eyes stand out), and a pair of Kenneth Cole tan slip-on shoes, with no socks, of course.
 I had to highlight my best assets.
 It was just part of being single and gay.
 In truth, for the most part, the best three assets of an older gay man were first, money, second, a big dick, and maybe a distant third, a decent body.
 Good looks did play into the formula, but from my experience, it was an add-on.
-So, I’d surmised Christopher must have found someone with more money than I — and if he were really lucky, a bigger dick.
+So, I’d surmised Christopher must have found someone with more money than me — and if he were really lucky, a bigger dick.

 I didn’t know that afternoon would become one of those — at the wrong place, at the wrong time.
 I decided to drive over instead of walking from the house: my shoes were fairly new — I’d only worn them a time or two — and I didn’t want blisters on my feet.
 I drove west on 7th, a relatively secluded residential street, which jogs in uneven blocks, punctuated with stop signs, in-and-out, slicing through Midtown, with purpose, all the way to the storied Peachtree Street.